SV Law

 Types of Construction Contracts: Key Considerations for Owners and Contractors

-A construction contract sets out the relationship between a party who wants something built (typically, the owner) and the party who will do the building (the contractor).
-While construction contracts have many similarities with contracts utilized in other contexts, construction contracts are unique in that it is almost a certainty that the underlying project will encounter unexpected issues beyond the control of either party.
+A construction contract defines the relationship between a party who wants something built (typically, the owner) and the party who will do the building (the contractor).
+While similar to contracts used in other contexts, construction contracts are unique in that unexpected issues beyond the control of either party- such as unforeseen conditions, delayed material deliveries, bankrupt suppliers- are almost guaranteed to arise.

 Lump Sum Contracts

 In a lump sum contract, the parties agree on a fixed price for the entire project, phase, or scope of work.
-These are the most basic and most common types of construction contracts.
-Lump sum contracts are best suited for projects with a well-defined scope of work so that the contractor is able to make an accurate estimate of the project’s costs.
+This is the most basic and most common pricing model in construction contracts and is ideally suited for projects with a well-defined scope of work, enabling contractors to make accurate project cost estimates.

 Time and Materials Contracts

 In a time and materials contract, the contractor bills for all material costs and labour at an hourly rate.
 Typically, contractors will charge for the material costs, which are the actual costs of the materials, applicable transportation and storage costs and a markup charge negotiated between the parties.
 Contractors will also charge for labour costs which includes base pay for labourers, overhead, administrative costs and a profit margin for the contractor.
-These types of contracts are best suited for projects with an uncertain scope.
+Time and material contracts are best suited for projects with an uncertain scope.

 Time and material contracts offer additional protection to contractors who have greater assurance that their costs will be covered throughout the project and relieves contractors of having to stress about creating a perfect estimate.
 However, contractors will have to pay special attention tracking and submitting labour hours and material costs which will often require a dedicated administrator or increased administrative costs.
 Alternatively, time and materials contracts can be less appealing for owners because a total cost of the project is unknown at the start and there is a risk that construction costs become prohibitive.
 This risk can be managed with the inclusion of a “not-to-exceed” clause that sets a maximum price.